TL;DR

 Uncapped plans drive extraordinary results, especially in sales roles, but they can also strain budgets if not carefully designed.

-For example, a sales representative might earn commissions on every dollar sold, with no maximum limit, while a customer service manager’s annual bonus is capped at a fixed percentage of base salary.
+A sales rep might earn commission on every dollar sold with unlimited upside, while a service manager's bonus caps at a fixed percentage of salary.

 The decision between capped and uncapped depends on the balance between cost control and the desire to encourage overperformance.